kiarafrobles/www.retroreport.org/_backstory/us-to-pay-nearly-50-million-in-agent-orange-disability-claims.md

 title: "US to pay nearly $50 million in Agent Orange disability claims"
 published: true
 date: 2015-06-19T15:41:00.000Z
 lead_copy: "The US has agreed to pay nearly $50 million to former service members who were exposed to Agent Orange.
-Watch this to get some context. "
+Watch this to get some context."
 backstory_type: backstory
 video: agent-orange-last-chapter-of-the-vietnam-war
 type: backstories